HIV and AIDS

 - Treat symptoms of the virus or side effects of medication

 - Improve function of the immune system

-Since the major impact of HIV is that it leaves patients vulnerable to opportunistic infections, making adjustments to ensure your overall health through improving stress reduction, exercise, building a social support network, and having a spiritual practice can significantly boost immune function.
+Since the major impact of HIV is that it leaves patients vulnerable to opportunistic infections, making adjustments to enhance your overall health through minimizing stress, getting regular exercise, building a social support network, and having a spiritual practice can significantly boost immune function.
 In fact, these actions are some of the most powerful tools a person has to impact the course of the disease.
 Other changes, such as improving oral and general hygiene and limiting exposure to environmental pollutants, can also bolster your health and vitality.
 These small steps can add up to a longer and healthier life for many people.